 What is Interpretation?

 Interpretation is a verbal form of translation delivered by a professional interpreter.
 Interpretation happens in the moment.
 The service is delivered live simultaneously or right after the original speech.

 Interpreters cannot rely on reference materials, dictionaries, or scripts.
 They need to quickly transpose the original language within context while preserving the original meaning.

-They also need to rephrase colloquialisms, idioms, and culturally specific references and ensure that the message is understood by the target audience.
+They also need to rephrase colloquialisms, idioms, and culturally specific references and ensure that the target audience understands the message (check out these mega translation mistakes made by large corporations!).
 Professional interpreters rely on quick reflexes, good memory, and experience.

 Interpretation services are used in projects that require live translation to some of the top languages spoken in the UK, such as live TV coverage, legal proceedings, medical appointments, meetings, and conferences.